Synonyms: Luzuriagaceae APNI*

 Description: Erect or twining herbs, rhizomatous.

 Inflorescence axillary or terminal, pedunculate, flowers solitary or few to several in cymes and generally umbel-like.
 Flowers actinomorphic or slightly zygomorphic, 3-merous, bisexual.
-Tepals 6 in 2 whorls, mostly free, ± similar to conspicuously dissimilar.
+Tepals 6 (rarely 8 in Drymophila in 2 whorls, mostly free, ± similar to conspicuously dissimilar.
 Stamens usually 6; filaments free; anthers introrse, pseudo-basifixed, dehiscing by longitudinal slits.
 Septal nectaries present.
-Ovary inferior, 3-locular or rarely 1-locular; ovules numerous per loculus; style single; stigma 3-branched.
+Ovary usually inferior (superior in Drymophila), 3-locular or rarely 1-locular; ovules numerous per loculus; style single; stigma 3-branched.

-Fruit a capsule, generally loculicidal; seeds numerous, arillate.
+Fruit a capsule (rarely a berry), generally loculicidal; seeds numerous, arillate.

 Angiosperm Phylogeny Website (Family: Alstroemeriaceae, Order: Liliales)